 One of the nice things about U.S. immigration law is that children are sometimes included in their parents' petition process.
-If you are a U.S. citizen or lawful permanent resident ("green card" holder) who wants to bring a relative to the U.S. on a "family preference" visa, you don't need to file a separate "I-130” visa petition for any children your relative has—you can just list the names of the children on the I-130 that you're filing for your relative.
+In other words, if you are a U.S. citizen or lawful permanent resident ("green card" holder) who wants to bring a relative to the U.S. on a "family preference" visa, you don't need to file a separate "I-130" petition with U.S. Citizenship and Immigration Services (USCIS) for any children your relative has—you can just list the names of the children on the I-130 that you're filing for your relative.

-Your relatives will likely be waiting for a visa for several years after the I-130 is approved, due to the quota on "family preference" visas.
+Your relatives might be waiting for a visa for several years after the I-130 is approved, due to the annual quota on "family preference" visas.
 It's entirely likely that they might have a child during this time.

 If a child is born outside the U.S. after the I-130 was approved, do you need to file another I-130, for the new child?
-If so, that would not be good, because the filing date of an I-130 determines when a visa becomes available.
-A later I-130 would mean the newborn wouldn't be able to immigrate until later than the rest of the family.
+If so, that would not be good, because the filing date of an I-130 determines when a visa becomes available, based on what's called the "priority date."
+A later I-130 would mean the newborn probably wouldn't be able to immigrate until later than the rest of the family.

 Fortunately, the law takes care of you in this situation.
-Any child born to your relative before your relative is admitted to the U.S. can get a visa along with the rest of the family, without another I-130 and without any extra wait.
-When it's time for the family to apply for their visas at the U.S. embassy or consulate, your relative can apply on behalf of the child, showing proof of the birth and the I-130 approval.
+Any child born to your relative before your relative is admitted to the U.S. can get a visa along with the rest of the family, without another I-130 and without any extra wait (if a waiting list has developed in main beneficiary's visa category).
+When it's time for the family to apply for their visas at the U.S. embassy or consulate, your relative can apply on behalf of the child, showing proof of the birth (a government-issued birth certificate) and the I-130 approval from USCIS.

-If your relative was unmarried when you filed the I-130 for him or her, and then after the I-130 was approved your relative got married to someone with children, can those "stepchildren" immigrate along with your relative?
+If your relative was unmarried when you filed the I-130, and then after the I-130 was approved your relative got married to someone with children, can those "stepchildren" immigrate along with your relative?
 They can, as long they were under 18 when your relative got married.
 (The new spouse can immigrate, too.)

 If your relative adopted a child after the I-130 was approved, the adopted child can immigrate with the family if the child was adopted while under 16 (18 if it's the natural brother or sister of another child your relative adopted) and after the child has been in your relatives' legal custody, and resided with them, for at least two years.